Michaelangel007/perl_crap_reference/README.md

 There are _numerous_ things wrong with the C version.
 How many **noob mistakes** can you spot?

+Take a minute.

+That _wasn't_ just a rhetorical question.
+One of the best ways to become a better code is to _find_ bugs in existing code that already has them.

-Here is the full list of everthing wrong:
+Once you're ready for the answers here is the full list of everthing wrong:

 * [src/test3_annotated.c](src/test3_annotated.c)